 The issue of transport is also referred to in select Integrated Guidelines, which emphasise intelligent, interconnected transport infrastructure and low-carbon transport.
-Regional transport infrastructure has a strong link to IG 6 "Improving entrepreneurial and consumer environment, modernizing and developing the industrial base".
-The theme has also a link to IGs focusing on education and the labour market.
+Transport has a strong link to IG 5 "Improving resource efficiency and reducing greenhouse gases" in connection with the environmental dimension of transport measures, and IG 6 "Improving entrepreneurial and consumer environment, modernizing and developing the industrial base".
+Transport has also a link to IGs focusing on education and the labour market.